jimdavis1/iSENTRY/PATRIC_Metadata/README.md

  These are managed by hand in a corresponding set of excel files.

  The code works in the following way:
  	1. It reads the host ontology and cleans the host field
- 2. For genomes lacking a curated host, it reads the environment ontology, and applies the environment ontology for any field that maches in fileds 5-10.
+ 	2. For genomes lacking a curated host, it reads the environment ontology,and applies the environment ontology for any field that maches in fileds 5-10.
  	3. For genomes with a human host, it reads fields 5-10 and tries to apply the human body site ontology
 	4. For genomes with no classified environment or host it reads fields 5-10 and tries to find a human host filed or a human body site